-In Lappeenranta student parties there are a lot of different dress codes depending on the nature of the event.
-Usually in the invitation, poster or Facebook event a dress code is announced.
+In Lappeenranta student parties have a lot of different dress codes depending on the nature of the event.
+Usually the invitation, poster or Facebook event will include a dress code.
 Dress code can vary from more traditional ones, such as smart casual, to ones that require more imagination such as Mexican circus.
-This small DC guide will tell a bit what different dress codes of Skinnarila mean.
+This small DC guide will tell a bit what different dress codes mean in Skinnarila.

 Haalarit might be the easiest dress code since you don’t really have to think which overalls you would like to wear today.
 But you also have to be careful with them: you shouldn’t wear overalls unless you are 100% sure that it’s ok.
 It is perfectly fine also to enter an event with the overall dress code without overalls.

-Wearing overalls for a theme party is not acceptable if it is not mention in the invitation (e.g. DC After Ski + overalls).
+Wearing overalls for a theme party is not acceptable unless it is mentioned in the invitation (e.g. DC After Ski + overalls).

 However, one shouldn’t be afraid of the use of overalls and leave them home just in case.
-Especially on wappu and on freshmen orientation weeks there are a lot of event where overalls are expected dress code even though it is not mentioned.
-Usually on outdoors events the overall dress code is more common than others.
+Especially on wappu and on freshmen orientation weeks there are a lot of events where overalls are an expected dress code even though it is not mentioned.
+Usually in outdoor events the overall dress code is more common than others.

 You can find a number of different versions of smart casual in dressing guides.
-However, in Skinnarila there are two that are commonly used; the more festive and the business version.
-Smart casual, together with hockey night
+However, in Skinnarila there are two that are commonly used; the more festive and business version, Smart casual, together with hockey night

 and cocktail, compile a dressing entity that has a lot in common.
 The main difference between these three is the nature of the event.
 Smart casual is for more informal occasions.